Kipling & The Jungle Book

 Travelling on by road to the Kanha Tiger Reserve, you will pass through a landscape of sal and bamboo forests.
 These trees, and the dense undergrowth beneath them, are prime habitat for Bengal tigers.
 Kanha is widely considered to be one of the best places in the world for tiger spotting, and it was established as a protected reserve in 1973, as part of Project Tiger.

-Your second morning safari offers yet another chance to see Kanha’s tigers, either from the jeep or whilst you are secreted away in the hide.
+Morning and afternoon safaris offer yet more opportunities to spot Kanha’s tigers, either from the jeep or whilst you are secreted away in the hide.
 The tigers are well-camouflaged, and tend to shy away from vehicles and other loud noises, but if you are patient and prepared to sit quietly and wait, your chances of seeing at least one during your stay is high.

 This evening after a farewell dinner at the camp, you will be entertained by tribal dancers bedecked in their traditional costume and jewellery.
 Other local residents – the flying squirrels living in the trees surrounding the camp – may put in a night-time appearance too!
 B, L, D

-From Kanha, you will drive on to the Bhandavgarh National Park in Madhya Pradesh, the state known as “the heart of India”.
-The park takes its name from the 2,000 year-old fortress nearby, and is the historical hunting grounds of the Maharajas of Rewa.
+Located in Madhya Pradesh, the state known as “the heart of India”, the park takes its name from the 2,000 year-old fortress nearby, and is the historical hunting grounds of the Maharajas of Rewa.
 Mohan, the white tiger who is the forefather of almost all white tigers bred in captivity around the world, was found and caught by the Maharaja in 1951, and was housed temporarily in the harem courtyard of the palace at Govindgarh.

 Bandhavgarh is home to a relatively high concentration of Bengal tigers, of which white tigers are simply a rare genetic mutation.
 The 2010 Project Tiger census estimated that there were 257 Bengal tigers in the Madhya Pradesh, and that the tiger population was stable.